 Street trees and other green infrastructure like parks, verges, green roofs and walls can help reduce this heating effect by absorbing sunlight and shading hard and reflective surfaces.
 By drawing soil moisture up into their leaves, trees and other plants can also have an effect a bit like evaporative coolers.

-The lack of trees and cooling local green spaces in some areas of Perth is becoming more and more obvious as temperatures rise, rainfall decreases and heatwaves intensify.
+The lack of trees and cooling local green spaces in some urban areas is becoming more and more obvious as temperatures rise, rainfall decreases and heatwaves intensify.
 We see residents suffering from heat stress, as well as our treasured local wildlife.

 According to modelling by the CRC for Water Sensitive Cities, communities in suburbs with lower tree canopy cover were found to be more at risk from heat-related stress and illness in a changing climate.